-Bonnie is currently an associate clinical professor at Texas Tech University Health Sciences Center, School of Nursing, El Paso, TX and adjunct faculty for the University of Texas at Austin School of Nursing and the Texas Tech University Health Sciences Center School of Nursing, Lubboock, TX and is a guest lecturer at Winona State University School of Nursing.
-She has been a grant reviewer for the State of Texas Higher Education Coordinating Board.
-Bonnie has been a key member of innovative small teams that have successfully developed and secured funding for $8.4M in grants for interdisciplinary sepsis and trauma training, specialty nurse training, new graduate nurse orientation, and retention programs.
+Bonnie is currently adjunct faculty for the University of Colorado, College of Nursing, University of Texas at Austin, School of Nursing, Texas Tech University Health Sciences Center School of Nursing and is a guest lecturer at Winona State University School of Nursing.
+She has been a grant reviewer for the State of Texas Higher education Coordinating Board.
+Bonnie has been a key member of innovative small teams that have successfully developed and secured funding for $8.5M of grants for interdisciplinary sepsis & trauma training, specialty nurse training, new graduate nurse orientation and retention programs.
 She is currently a fellow in the American College of Health Care Executives and is certified in Executive Nursing Practice.
-She is a national speaker and consultant on new nurse transition and the impact of a multi-generational workforce and has authored the book The Nurse Manager’s Guide to an Intergenerational Workforce.
+She is a national speaker and consultant on new nurse transition and the impact of a multi-generational workforce and has authored the book; The Nurse Manager’s Guide to an Intergenerational Workforce.
 She is also the creator of NEWNURSESUCCESS.com, a website, Face Book site and Twitter feed for new graduates, faculty and preceptors to improve the on-boarding and transition of new graduate nurses into professional nursing practice.